JamieTasker/UK-Postcode-Validator/README.md

 - Creating a postcode database using an OGR supported GIS vector format (e.g. ESRI SHP or MapInfo TAB).

 # Bugs
-Theres a lot of them.
+There's a lot of them.
 Chances are I know about the majority, but feel free to file any reports.

 # Planned Features
 - Support for XLSX input/output files.